samsquire/additive-guis/README.md

 # additive-guis

 This repository renders [Twitter bootstrap grid layouts](https://getbootstrap.com/docs/4.0/layout/grid/) as a [constraint satisfaction problem](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) using [ORTools](https://developers.google.com/optimization) in Python.
 This is a prototype.
 There is also a live Javascript demo in `layout/layouter.html`.
 They are both still in development.
 I'm trying to fix a significant bug in the Javascript version.
-The Javascript version uses [njoubert's csp.js - constraint satisfaction problem solver](https://github.com/njoubert/csp.js) and React to render.
+The Javascript version uses a brute forcing approach to work.

 ## declarative layouts - build layouts with statements rendering to HTML